xmos/sw_usb_audio/doc/rst/prog_proj_structure.rst

 Each application directory contains a ``CMakeLists.txt`` file which describes the build configs for that application.
 The format of the ``CMakeLists.txt`` is described `here <https://www.xmos.com/documentation/XM-015090-PC-2/html/doc/config_files.html>`_
 XCommon CMake uses the ``CMakeLists.txt`` to generate Makefiles that can be compiled using ``xmake`` into executables.
-Typically you can expect to see one application directory per hardware platform.
+Typically, there's one application directory per hardware platform.
-Applications and there respective hardware platforms are listed in :ref:`proj_app_boards`.
+Applications and their respective hardware platforms are listed in :ref:`proj_app_boards`.

 .. _proj_app_boards: